klaw90/employeeTracker/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager and that employee is added to the database
 WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database Table of Contents
+THEN I am prompted to select an employee to update and their new role and this information is updated in the database
-Description
-User Story
-Acceptance Criteria

 Table of Contents
-Installation
-Usage
-Testing
-Contributing
-Questions
-Installation
+-Description
+-User Story
+-Acceptance Criteria
+-Table of Contents
+-Installation
+-Usage

 npm init